Brit milah: Anesthetic

 Most prominent acharonim rule that the mitzvah of brit milah lies in the pain it causes, and anesthetic, sedation, or ointment should generally not be used.
 However, it is traditionally common to feed the infant a drop of wine or other sweet liquid to soothe him.

-Eliezer Waldenberg, Yechiel Yaakov Weinberg, Shmuel Wosner, Moshe Feinstein and others agree that the child should not be sedated, although pain relieving ointment may be used under certain conditions; Shmuel Wosner particularly asserts that the act ought to be painful, per Psalms 44:23.
+Eliezer Waldenberg, Yechiel Yaakov Weinberg, Shmuel Wosner, Moshe Feinstein and others agree that the child should not be sedated, although pain relieving ointment may be used under certain conditions; Shmuel Wosner particularly asserts that the act ought to be painful, per Psalm 44:23.

-In a letter to the editor published in The New York Times on January 3, 1998, Rabbi Moshe David Tendler disagrees with the above and writes, "It is a biblical prohibition to cause anyone unnecessary pain".
+In a letter to the editor published in The New York Times on January 3, 1998, Rabbi Moshe David Tendler disagrees with the above and writes, "It is a biblical prohibition to cause anyone unnecessary pain."
 Rabbi Tendler recommends the use of an analgesic cream.
-Lidocaine should not be used, however, because lidocaine has been linked to several pediatric near-death episodes.
+However, lidocaine should not be used because it has been linked to several pediatric near-death episodes.

-Kvatter
+Kvater

 The title of kvater (קוואַטער) among Ashkenazi Jews is for the person who carries the baby from the mother to the father, who in turn carries him to the mohel.
 This honor is usually given to a couple without children, as a merit or segula (efficacious remedy) that they should have children of their own.
 The origin of the term is Middle High German gevater/gevatere ("godfather").

 Seudat mitzvah

 After the ceremony, a celebratory meal takes place.
-At the birkat hamazon, additional introductory lines, known as Nodeh Leshimcha, are added.
+At the birkat hamazon, according to the Eastern Asheknazic rite, additional introductory lines, known as Nodeh Leshimcha, are added.
 These lines praise God and request the permission of God, the Torah, Kohanim and distinguished people present to proceed with the grace.
 When the four main blessings are concluded, special ha-Rachaman prayers are recited.
 They request various blessings by God that include: